 Agence universitaire de la Francophonie (AUF), Associació Catalana d'Universitats Públiques (ACUP), Higher Education South Africa (HESA), Southern African Regional Universities Association (SARUA), Union de Universidades de América Latina (UDUAL).

-Published five times a year, New in HEDBIB is divided into the six main IAU priority themes: Equitable access and success in higher education; doctoral education; internationalisation; higher education and Education for All; intercultural dialogue; and sustainable development plus Other themes.
+Published five times a year, New in HEDBIB is divided into the six main IAU priority themes: Equitable access and success in higher education; doctoral education; information and communication technologies; internationalisation; higher education and social responsibility; and sustainable development plus Other themes.
 IAU priority themes are sub-divided by region.

-Each issue is supplemented by the IAU montly selection 'We Recommend', which provides a close-up of one or more publication
+Each issue is supplemented by the IAU montly selection 'We Recommend', which provides a close-up of one or more publications.

 Access to full text articles available to IAU Members using HEDBIB Member login.

 This Bibliography provides a selection of references of monographs, documents, reports and periodical articles on higher education in the nine countries which are part of the Amazon: Bolivia, Brazil, Colombia, Equator, French Guyana, Guyana, Peru, Suriname and Venezuela.
 It covers the last five years, from 2009 to date.
-It has been produced within the context of the IAU International Conference on Blending Higher Education and Traditional Knowledge for Sustainable Development which takes place on 19 - 21 March 2014.
+It was produced within the context of the IAU International Conference on Blending Higher Education and Traditional Knowledge for Sustainable Development which took place on 19 - 21 March 2014.